m1kkY8/yt-scrapper/README.md

 # Simple Youtube audio downloader

 ## Installation
-Make sure to have Node.js and yt-dlp installed
+Make sure to have Node.js, yt-dlp and ffmpeg installed

 This is for Arch Linux
-`sudo pacman -S nodejs yt-dlp`
+`sudo pacman -S nodejs yt-dlp ffmpeg`

 Clone this repo somewhere on the system